ddislers/code-samples/storage/readme.rst

-Nutanix Developer Portal Code Samples - Cluster Management
+Nutanix Developer Portal Code Samples - Storage Management
 ##########################################################

-create_image.py
+create_image_v2.0.py
 ...............

-Python 3.6 script to create a Nutanix Images services image using the Prism REST API v2.0
+Python 3.6 script to create a Nutanix Images services image using the **Prism REST API v2.0**.
+Requires Prism Element and is not supported for use with Prism Central.

 .. code:: bash